jmuzsik/writings/pictures/init.md

 When you are sad, know this need not be.
 Depression comes from a sense of being deprived of something you want and do not have.
 You remember that you are deprived of nothing except by your own decisions and then decide otherwise.

+## more about depression, seeing it as a an obsession with one's identity (and a bit about suicide)

+Depression, by contrast, is based on an excessive relation to self.
+Wholly incapable of leaving the self behind, of transcending ourselves and relating to the world, we withdraw into our shells.
+The world disappears.
+We circle around ourselves, tortured by feelings of emptiness.

+Today, narcissistic disorders are on the rise because we are increasingly losing the ability to conduct social interactions outside the boundaries of the self.
+The narcissistic homo psychologicus is captivated by itself, caught in an intricate inwardness.
+What results is a poverty in world, with the self simply circling around itself.
+Thus, homo psychologicus falls into a depression.

+Rather, he is driven to it because life has become empty, meaningless and unbearable, because he is tired and exhausted, because he can no longer produce, can no longer produce himself.
+He commits suicide because of a rejection of life.
+It is not a voluntary death, but a forced death, a death out of exhaustion.

 ## letting god 'shine through you'

 You are a mirror of truth, in which God himself shines in perfect light.
 To the ego's dark glass you need but say, "I will not look there because I know these images are not true."
 Then let the Holy One shine on you in peace, knowing that this and only this must be.
 His mind shone on you in your creation and brought your mind into being.
 His mind still shines on you and must shine through you.
 Your ego cannot prevent Him from shining on you, but it can prevent you from letting Him shine through you.